heysiridu/mistralai-Voxtral-Mini-3B-2507/README.md

 ## ☁️ Deploy to BentoCloud

-After testing locally, deploy to [BentoCloud](https://cloud.bentoml.com/) for scalability:
+After testing locally, get the API key from Hugging Face website, deploy to [BentoCloud](https://cloud.bentoml.com/) for scalability:

 1. **Login and set secret**